mannyhenri/fullStack-docker/README.md

 # fullStack-docker
-A MERN full stack template with docker
+A MERN full stack template with docker and using docker compose.